<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=3749210&amp;fmt=gif">

 The best solution for eliminating dead zones is to design a DAS network that will transmit signals to every floor, room, and corner of a building.
 Other devices that can be used to ensure complete in-building wireless coverage are bi-directional amplifiers (BDAs), small cells, and signal boosters.

-The Benefits of an effective IBW:
+The benefits of an effective IBW SYSTEM

 • No more dead zones inside your building